 In the event that the School is oversubscribed, the admission authority will apply the following oversubscription criteria in order of priority:

-Looked after children and all previously looked after children.
+Looked After or Previously Looked After Children.
 A 'looked after child' is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989) at the time of making an application to a school.
 Previously looked after children are children who were looked after, but ceased to be so because they were adopted (or became subject to a child arrangements order or special guardianship order).

+Children who appear to have been in state care outside of England and ceased to be in stated care as a result of being adopted.
+A child is regarded as having been in stated care in a place outside of England if they were accommodated by a public authority, a religious organization or any other provider of care whose sole purpose is to benefit society.

 Children with exceptional medical or social need.
-This category includes:

-2.1 Children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted.
-A child is regarded as having been in state care in a place outside of England if they were accommodated by a public authority, a religious organisation or any other provider of care whose sole purpose is to benefit society.

-2.2 Other children with an exceptional medical or social need for a place at this school.
+Children with an exceptional medical or social need for a place at this school.
 Applicants will only be considered under this heading if the parent/carer or their representative can demonstrate that only the preferred school can meet the exceptional medical or social needs of the child.
 The need must be specific to the school: a child may have very challenging circumstances that require additional support but if that support could be provided at another school, there would be no exceptional need to attend this school.
 The exceptional need could be due to the parent/carer’s circumstances.
 Evidence provided can be in the form of a testimony from a medical practitioner, social worker or other professional who can support the application on an 'exceptional' basis.
 Without satisfactory supporting evidence, we will not prioritise an application as demonstrating exceptional need.
 It is not expected that a parent/carer would seek a claim under exceptional medical or social need for a school that is not the first ranked preference school.

 Exceptional medical or social need could include, for example: